ml-explore/mlx/docs/src/install.rst

 - Using an M series chip (Apple silicon)
 - Using a native Python >= 3.8
-- MacOS >= 13.3
+- macOS >= 13.3

 .. note::
-    MLX is only available on devices running MacOS >= 13.3 It is highly recommended to use MacOS 14 (Sonoma)
+    MLX is only available on devices running macOS >= 13.3 It is highly recommended to use macOS 14 (Sonoma)

 Troubleshooting
 ^^^^^^^^^^^^^^^